UPSC 2023 (Syllabus, Study Material, Quiz)

 Medical SciencePhilosophyPhysicsPolitical Science & International RelationsPsychologyPublic AdministrationSociologyStatistics and Zoology

-Candidates must qualify in both the Preliminary and Main exams for moving further in UPSC exam.
-After qualifying successfully in both exams, candidates are called for an interview which is the final stage of the exam.
+Personality test (Interview) is the final stage of the UPSC CSE exam Candidates must qualify in both the Preliminary and Main exams for moving further in the UPSC interview.
+After qualifying successfully in both exams Prelims and Mains, candidates are called for an interview which is the final stage of the exam.
+The interview is a test of your personality based on your maturity regarding social activities and your general studies knowledge

-In the context of UPSC exams, candidates must keep in mind that perfection is the only criteria on which scores are allotted.
-Just having knowledge about the syllabus is not enough as you must be able to answer the entire question paper in the given time in the given word limit and also in precise manner.
+In the context of UPSC exams, candidates must keep in mind that perfection is the only criterion on which scores are allotted.
+Just knowing the syllabus is not enough as you must be able to answer the entire question paper in the given time within the given word limit and also in a precise manner.

 After clearing the written test successfully, you will be required to face multiple rounds of interviews, group discussions and a Medical test (wherever necessary).

-Practice is the mantra to crack UPSC exam.
+Practice is the mantra to crack the UPSC exam.

-Here we have given a few tips on how to prepare yourself for UPSC exam 2021.
+Here we have given a few tips on how to prepare yourself for the UPSC exam 2021.

 • Remember, you need to be fully dedicated to your competitive exam preparation.